Robert Vowels: Education and early life

-Vowels is a native of Baltimore, Maryland, and earned B.A. and M.A. degrees from Howard University.
+Vowels was a native of Baltimore, Maryland, and earned B.A. and M.A. degrees from Howard University.
 He completed his PhD at American University.

 Career

 After graduating from Howard, Vowels worked in the District of Columbia Public Library system and as an instructor of economics at Howard.
 In 1961, he was named one of the first four Black economists appointed to analyst positions in the United States Department of the Treasury.
 Later, he became Dean of Atlanta University's School of Business.